Height requirements

 Gran Fiesta Tour Starring The Three CaballerosAny height

-Guardians of the Galaxy: Cosmic Rewind42"Single Pass
+Guardians of the Galaxy: Cosmic Rewind42"107 cmSingle Pass

 Impressions de FranceAny height